| ABOUT US | ARCHIVES | LINKS | RSS FEED | MONDAYS | |

 Democracy, With Reservations

 Ambedkar realized that the Indian soil had to be fertilized to make democracy bloom.
 The ‘people’ in its definition—of the people, by the people, for the people—had to mean all people, not just the privileged classes.
 Further, what was needed for a healthy democracy was not just political equality but also substantial social and economic equality.
-Indeed, the former was not achievable without the latter.
-With an eye to a fair deal and a level playing field for the ‘servile classes’, to which he himself belonged, Ambedkar argued for reservations—a form of affirmative action—in public institutions, government jobs, and even in central and state legislatures.
+Indeed, the former was not achievable without the latter—and would never be unless a society offered substantial equality of opportunity to all.
+With an eye to a fair deal and a level playing field for the ‘servile classes’, to which he himself belonged, Ambedkar argued for reservations—a form of positive discrimination, called ‘affirmative action’ in the United States—in public institutions, government jobs, and even in central and state legislatures.

-NehruEdwina Jawaharlal Nehru, the first prime minister of India, is often and with good reason held up as a great liberal democrat, who did a lot to inculcate and entrench democratic impulses in India.
+NehruEdwina Jawaharlal Nehru, the first prime minister of India, is often, and for many good reasons, held up as a great liberal democrat, who did a lot to inculcate and entrench democratic impulses in India.
 In his own words, he was ‘eager and anxious to change her outlook and appearance and give her the garb of modernity.’
 Nehru was, however, opposed to the idea of reservations.
 He saw them as divisive—perhaps led by the view that the existence of separate Hindu and Muslim electorates was partly to blame for the bloody Partition.
 But he had other grounds to resist them as well.
 In 1961, he wrote:

 I dislike any kind of reservations ...
 I react strongly against anything which leads to inefficiency and second-rate standards.
 I want my country to be a first class country.
 The moment we encourage the second rate, we are lost. … [I]f we go in for reservations on communal and caste basis, we swamp the bright and able people and remain second rate or third rate. … This way lies not only folly, but disaster.
 Let us help the backward groups by all means but never at the cost of efficiency.

 A striking feature of the Indian democratic experiment has been the increasing use of reservations to achieve greater social justice and equality of opportunity.
-Much of this has occurred due to the shifting balance of power across demographics.
-Since the 1950s, political power has been shifting away from upper caste Hindus to the rest, who are far more numerous.
-From a society where politics once held a marginal public role, India has become an intensely political society.
-By the 1970s, for instance, many Shudra castes—located above the outcastes—had gained enough economic and political clout to become a powerful ‘vote bank’.
-They now aspired to a larger share of administrative and educational opportunities, where they were underrepresented.
+Much of this has occurred not due to the goodwill of the elites but due to the shifting balance of political power across demographics.
+Since the 1950s, at least in some states, political power has been shifting away from upper-caste Hindus to the rest, who are far more numerous.
+From a society where public politics has long been marginal and a preoccupation of the few, India has become an intensely political society.
+By the 1970s, following the green revolution, many Shudra castes had gained enough socioeconomic clout to aspire to, and agitate for, a larger share of administrative and educational opportunities, where they were clearly underrepresented.
 Some of the largest and best-organized Shudra castes were the ‘Yadavs in Uttar Pradesh and Bihar, Jats in Haryana and Punjab, Marathas in Maharashtra, Vokkaligas in Karnataka, and Gounders in Tamil Nadu.’
 [4]

 The Reservations Debate